Alice Oswald

 Alice Priscilla Lyle Oswald (née Keen; born 31 August 1966) is a British poet from Reading, Berkshire.
 Her work won the T. S. Eliot Prize in 2002 and the Griffin Poetry Prize in 2017.
 In September 2017, she was named as BBC Radio 4's second Poet-in-Residence, succeeding Daljit Nagra.
-On 1 October 2019, she took up the post of Oxford Professor of Poetry.
+From 1 October 2019 until 30 September 2023, she was the Oxford Professor of Poetry.

 Biography

 Oswald is the daughter of Charles William Lyle Keen and Lady Priscilla Mary Rose Curzon, daughter of Edward Curzon, 6th Earl Howe.
 Oswald read Classics at New College, Oxford.
 She then trained as a gardener and worked at such sites as Chelsea Physic Garden, Wisley and Clovelly Court Gardens.
-She currently lives on the Dartington Estate in Devon with her husband, the playwright Peter Oswald (also a trained classicist), and her three children.
+As of 2016, she was living near Totnes, Devon with her husband, the playwright Peter Oswald (also a trained classicist), and her three children.
 Alice Oswald is the sister of actor Will Keen and writer Laura Beatty and the aunt of Keen's daughter Dafne.